gscales/EWS-BasicToOAuth-Info/Using OAuth in OpenPop.net against Office365 with MSAL.md

 			// Authentication was successful if no exceptions thrown before getting here }

+Because POP3 itself is a pretty simple protocol that's all the modification that is required

 # Putting in all together #

-An example of using MSAL to get an access token for POP3 Authentication and then format that as a sasl token and use that in my OpenPop fork looks like
+An example of using MSAL and the ROPC flow to get an access token for POP3 Authentication and then format that as a sasl token and use that in my OpenPop fork looks like.
+The ROPC flow is generally frowned apon from a security point of view but I've used it in this example as its the closet thing to what you would have in you existing code where credentials are in use.
+It may also be the only option in the short term for non interactive applications.